-- 1.24 This draft determination details the proposals of UR with respect to the GT22 price control period on: - a) Price control allowances; - b) Incentive mechanisms; and - c) Outputs. - 1.25 It also considers the expected impact of these proposals on consumers. - 1.26 We note that the proposals detailed in this draft determination are provisional in nature.
-As such, they are subject to change as a result of responses and further information we receive during the consultation period.
-We will provide our conclusions on the price control in the final determination to be issued next year.
+- 1.24 This final determination details the proposals of UR with respect to the GT22 price control period on:

+- a) Price control allowances;

+- b) Incentive mechanisms; and

+- c) Outputs.

+- 1.25 It also considers the expected impact of these proposals on consumers.